Graduate Record Exam (GRE)

 The GRE® General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that have been acquired over a long period of time and that are not related to any specific field of study.

 Currently, this test is offered via computer, during regular Testing Center hours.
-Candidates may schedule through the Testing Center or the Education Testing Services website, www.ets.org.
+Candidates must schedule through the Education Testing Services website, www.ets.org.

-Note: You may take the GRE General Test (computer-based and/or paper-based) only once every 30 days and no more than five times within any continuous rolling 12-month period.
+Note: You may take the GRE General Test (computer-based) only once every 21 days and no more than five times within any continuous rolling 12-month period (365days).

-The GRE® Subject Tests gauge undergraduate achievement in eight specific fields of study.
+The GRE® Subject Tests gauge undergraduate achievement in seven (7) specific fields of study.

 A subject test is a pencil/paper test, offered on national test date and it is administered on the Coastal Carolina University campus.
-To schedule this test, you must refer to the website: www.ets.org or call 1-866-473-4373.
 You may take Subject Tests as often as they are offered.